mbrandonw/presentations/2024-03-22-macros/presentation.md

 ^ It is called swift-macro-testing and surprisingly it is actually built on top of our popular snapshot testing library.
 If you didn't already know, we have a snapshot testing library that allows you to snapshot any kind of data type into any kind of format, not just snapshotting views into images.

-^ And it's even able to in-line snapshot data types into strings, and insert those strings directly into the test source file.
-We call this in-line snapshot testing.
+^ And it's even able to inline snapshot data types into strings, and insert those strings directly into the test source file.
+We call this inline snapshot testing.

 ---

 # Live demo of `assertMacro`

-^ Let's demo how our macro testing helper can approve upon apples default, testing helper.
+^ Let's demo how our macro testing helper can improve upon Apple's default testing helper.

 ^ **Note to interpreters:** This portion will be done while we live code on the screen.
 The below transcript is _roughly_ what we will discuss.